Intermittent fasting: all you need to know

 There are different protocols for intermittent fasting, such as fasting on alternate days, fasting for a whole day or time-restricted eating.

 The most popular method – and the easiest one – is called the protocol of time-restricted eating or 16:8 method.
-In this method we skip breakfast (and snack) and the day’s meals are restricted to an eight-hour interval, for example 13.00 to 21.00.
+In this method we skip breakfast (and snack) and the day’s meals are restricted to an eight-hour interval.
+For example 13.00 to 21.00.
 Subsequently we are forbidden to eat for 16 hours.
 The “waiting” hours include sleep, but also work hours.

 Fasting on alternate days: in this method, days with unrestricted food consumption are alternated with days during which one meal is allowed which contains approx. 25% of daily energy needs (~400-600 calories).
 Of course, the number of fasting days may differ from program to program.

 Intermittent fasting is considered beneficial for the human body, as its operation leads to fat loss and increase of muscular mass.
-Insulin levels drop significantly, and these lower levels make stored fat more “available” for consumption, while the cells during fasting hours activate regeneration mechanisms which remove “old” and non-functional proteins from the inside of the cells.
+Insulin levels drop significantly, and these lower levels make stored fat more “available” for consumption.
+The cells during fasting hours activate regeneration mechanisms which remove “old” and non-functional proteins from the inside of the cells.
 At the same time, the consumption of fewer meals leads to weight loss, since the calories the body receives on the day are reduced.
 Of course, if one consumes too “heavy” meals during the hours it is allowed to eat, they may not lose any weight in the end.

 Points of attention

 Intermittent fasting is not for anyone.
 If one is too thin or has history of eating disorders they should not fast without first consulting a specialist.
-Those suffering from diabetes or taking medicine requiring food intake, those in an active growth stage (children / adolescents) and pregnant or lactating women should also take special care.
+Those suffering from diabetes or taking medicine requiring food intake.
+Those in an active growth stage (children / adolescents) and pregnant or lactating women should also take special care.